janphilippgutt/AWS_grocery/README.md

 In this setup, **database creation and initial population are fully automated** using Terraform.
 A key focus of this project is designing each infrastructure component as a reusable module.
 These modules are invoked from ```root/main.tf``` with custom values, making the infrastructure highly adaptable and easy to extend.

 The provided infrastructure has been tested for full functionality.
-Additional features—such as IAM policies, autoscaling, and environment separation—are planned and will be added soon.
+Additional features—such as autoscaling and environment separation—are planned and will be added soon.

 ---